benjaminthompson1/todo-app/README.md

 1. After setup, verify the project structure matches the provided directory layout
 2. Ensure all configuration files are present
 3. Confirm successful Maven build with no errors
-4. Verify successful DDL execution in Db2
-5. Verify application startup and accessibility via web browser
+4. Verify application startup and accessibility via web browser